rackerlabs/rackspace-how-to/content/cloud-files/choose-a-rackspace-backup-solution.md

 #### Nova-agent

+The nova-agent communicates between the server and the host.
 Nova-agent is an important Rackspace boot-time service that should be running on all cloud servers that are imaged.

 **Important**: It is critically important that this service is running at boot time before you take a cloud server image that you intend to use later.
-This step is necessary because nova-agent is used to alter the networking configuration of newly built cloud servers that are built in different network subnets.
+This step is necessary because nova-agent is used to alter the networking configuration of new cloud servers that are built in different network subnets.

-**Warning**: If nova-agent isn't running, it isn't able to set the new IP on boot, and doesn't get its networking interface.
-When you use cloud server images as a backup, it is important that you ensure that nova-agent is set to start at boot time test the cloud server image before you rely on it.
+**Warning**: If the nova-agent isn't running, it cannot set the new Internet Protocol (IP) address on start, and the server doesn't get its networking interface.
+When you use cloud server images as a backup, it is important to ensure that nova-agent is set to start at boot time and test the cloud server image before you rely on it.

 For more information about using Cloud Images, see the [Cloud Images API developer